nixoz/cdndocs/docs/portal/certificates/managing-certificates.md

 # Creating a New Certificate

-There are two ways to create a new certificate:
+There are two options to create a new certificate:

 1. Auto-generation of a self-signed certificate.

-In particular, if you need to apply a certificate from a CA, you can download the CSR of the new self-signed certificate and submit to the CA. Once you receive the CA-signed certificate and chain certificate(s), you can upload them as a new version;
+In particular, if you need a certificate signing request (CSR) to apply for a certificate from a CA, you should choose this option.
+You can then download the CSR of the new self-signed certificate and submit to the CA. Once you receive the CA-signed certificate and chain certificate(s), you can upload them as a new version;

 2. Uploading everything: private key, certificate and chain certificate(s).